qupath/2022-qupath-hackathon/README.md

 * Address some specific annoyance in the software
 * Streamline analysis in a complex script
 * Import/export data in a new way
+* Create scripts of general interest, e.g. to validate classifiers

-If you have strong coding skills but no specific project of your own, you could also join to contribute to the work of others.
+If you have strong coding skills but no specific project of your own, you're also very welcome to join and support the work of others.

 ## Do I need to know Java or Groovy?